 Bo – Bo would be on top of this list if his Super Totem gadget charged supers over time.
 However, he's still a great brawler who does a lot of damage and has good range.
 His mines can quickly change the situation of any match.
 They can stun the enemy for two seconds if he has his Snare a Bear Star Power active.
 Furthermore, his Circling Eagle Star power is nice for any map like Snake Prairie where the whole map is covered in bushes.

 Overall, while not as impactful as he used to be, Bo still provides a solid option across many modes.
 He recently received a minor damage nerf to his attack (700 –> 640), and nerf to his Super recharge rate.
-While we believe he's a tweak away from the S tier, Bo remains a great option for modes like Bounty, Knockout, Gem Grab, and Hot Zone.
+While no longer an S tier brawler in our eyes, Bo remains a great option for modes like Bounty, Knockout, Gem Grab, and Hot Zone.

 Lola – We don't often see too much about Lola, who we consider one of the most underrated brawlers in the game.
 She works similarly to Max, Pearl, and Pam, as her shots shoot straightforward but spread out.
 This allows Lola to cover a decent area of the battlefield.
 Additionally, Lola's Super spawns a clone, which mimics all of her movements.